Links on Android Authority may earn us a commission. Learn more.

 Zoom issue #1: Camera or audio doesn’t work

 Did you join a meeting and can’t hear anyone?
 If so, you probably closed the window that popped up before you logged into a meeting.
-Instead of closing it next time, make sure to press the blue “Join with Computer audio” button instead.
-But just in case you forget again, you can select the “Join audio” option in the bottom-left corner of the screen during a meeting and then click the already-mentioned “Join with Computer Audio” button that appears.
+It’s one of the most common Zoom issues.
+Instead of closing it, make sure to press the blue Join with Computer audio button instead.
+But just in case you forget again, you can select the Join audio option in the bottom-left corner of the screen during a meeting, and then click the already-mentioned Join with Computer Audio button.

 You can unmute yourself by pressing the spacebar.

 The same thing applies to the camera.
-It may be turned off by default as soon as you join a meeting, so just click the camera icon in the taskbar to turn it on.
-If an error message pops up saying that the video can’t be started when you click the button, the problem is with your PC’s settings.
-To fix this Zoom issue on Windows 10, go to the Camera settings and make sure the toggle under the “Allow apps to access your camera” section is on.
+It may be turned off by default, so click the camera icon in the taskbar to turn it on.
+If an error message pops up saying that the video can’t be started when you click the button, the problem is your PC’s settings.
+To fix this Zoom issue on Windows 10, go to the Windows Settings, then go into Privacy and make sure the toggle under the Allow apps to access your camera section is on.

 Zoom issue #2: Zoombombing

 These methods should make sure unexpected visitors won’t show up in your meeting.
 But there are other tricks you can use for an additional layer of security.
-One of them is to lock the meeting after all the attendees have joined it.
-This means that no one will be able to join your meeting anymore, even if they have the meeting’s ID and password.
-To do this, click the “Participants” tab and then select the “More” option located at the bottom of the section that pops up on the right side.
-A few options will appear — the one to click in this case is called “Lock Meeting.”
+One of them is to lock the session after all the attendees have joined it.
+This means that no one will be able to enter your meeting anymore, even if they have the meeting’s ID and password.
+To do this, click the Participants tab and then select the 3-dot More option located at the bottom.
+A few options will appear — the one to click in this case is called Lock Meeting.

 In this case, we also suggest that you disable the option that allows removed users to log back into the meeting.
-You can do that by heading to Account Management > Account Settings, navigating to the “Meeting” tab, and then switching off the “Allow removed participants” toggle.
+You can do that by heading to Account Management > Account Settings, navigating to the Meeting tab, and then switching off the Allow removed participants toggle.